 In the crowdfunding space, the TOS should also address what steps, if any, you will take to ensure the listed project is authentic.
 For many, it is advisable to specifically disclaim that your platform cannot guarantee the project creators will use the raised funds in a specific manner or that the project creators will provide the promised rewards for supporting a project.

-Crowdfunding platforms and portals are embarking a new world.
+Crowdfunding platforms and portals are embarking on a new world.
 As with the old world, problems will arise.
 And when they do, your TOS will be left defending your position.
-This post describes some, but not all, of the the provisions that should be included in any crowdfunding platform or portal’s TOS.
+This post describes some, but not all, of the provisions that should be included in any crowdfunding platform or portal’s TOS.